Aditdoshi1/Live-Sentimental-Analysis/README.md

 For the First time, the user has to press the 'Execute Button' and then the program will keep analysing the sentence after every letter entered by the user.
 Note:- While Copy-Pasting a hindi sentence into the Input Field, the user has to press a key(Expect for ctrl, shift) to make the program run, becuase(ctrl + V) is not considered as a valid input.
 Requirement List is provided, Before executing the program make sure you have everything installed, to ensure no error occurs.
+All the commands to install the required libraries in included in Requirements.txt, make sure to run all the commands.
+I recommended running files with indicnlp and inltk it on jupyter notebook, as anaconda prompt doesnt support hindi language.